-Having a business that thrives a global recession is something to feel proud about.
+Having a business that thrives a cost of living crisis is something to feel proud about.

 Are you feeling like you might be up for it?
-Hang on a minute, I have two more things you need to avoid.
+Hang on a minute, I have one thing you definitely need to avoid.

 It’s so tempting to get some validation on your pricing but DON’T!
 You need to price your services based on what YOU know it’s worth.

 Clients will always say they want it cheaper.
 In one role, during my corporate career, I ran yearly market research studies.
-To begin with, we’d ask customers what they thought of the price.
+To begin with, I’d ask customers what they thought of the price.
 They ALWAYS said they wanted it cheaper, but then they would nevertheless buy when it came to the crunch.
-In the end, we took out that question because the responses were useless.
-It didn’t represent the truth.
+In the end, I took out that question because the responses were useless.
+It didn’t represent reality.

 Friends and family will always say do it cheaper.
 Friends and family are unlikely to know the value of what you do.
 Are they your ideal customer?
 No. I didn’t think so.
 Their opinion on this matter is not relevant.